 If you want to find out how much a conservatory would cost you, contact us today.

 Do you need planning permission for a conservatory?

 In almost all cases it is not necessary to apply for planning permission for a conservatory, as it usually falls under “permitted development” rights.
 This means you can extend your property as long as it is not excessively large and the roof isn’t higher than your existing roof.
 If you contact us with a conservatory that might need planning permission, we will let you know so that you can take the appropriate steps to do so.
-All our products are approved by CERTASS which provides a Building Regulation Compliance Certificate for any work we carry out.
 If you’re not sure whether your conservatory would need planning permission, contact us today to find out more.

 0% APR representative on orders over £3,000

 We have various low-cost finance options available.
 Get a quick quote and apply for finance at the same time.